undergrad-partner-school

 Admissions

-According to the newest information reported, this institution uses standardized test scores for admission and it admitted 7,737 in 2023.
-University of Wisconsin-Eau Claire has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the applicant.
+According to the most recent data, this institution uses standardized test scores for admission and it admitted 7,630 in 2024.
+University of Wisconsin-Eau Claire has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the enrolled students in 2023 was 24 and the average GPA was 3.6.
+The average ACT score for all the accepted students in 2024 was 24 and the average GPA was 1998.
 That means that you need a GPA that's above average in order to get into University of Wisconsin-Eau Claire; the same goes for your ACT score.

-The SAT Critical Reading average score was 604 for the admitted students, while the average SAT Math score was 600.
+The new students had an average SAT Critical Reading score of 604 and an average SAT Math score of 600.

 Average Test Scores